 Are you currently accepting new clients?

 We are.
-Currently, we are experiencing a three-to-six month queue.
+Currently, we are experiencing a six month queue.
 During that time, we initiate the onboarding process and get to know your project needs.

 Okay, we have a design agreement with you and have finalized a design.
 What comes next?